openshift/cluster-dns-operator/README.md

 The operator tries to be useful out of the box by creating a working default deployment based on the cluster's configuration.

 * The default cluster domain is `cluster.local`.
-* Configuration of the CoreDNS [Corefile](https://coredns.io/manual/toc/#configuration) or [kubernetes plugin](https://coredns.io/plugins/kubernetes/) are not yet supported.
+* Configuration of the CoreDNS [Corefile](https://coredns.io/manual/toc/#configuration) or [kubernetes plugin](https://coredns.io/plugins/kubernetes/) is not yet supported.

 ## How it works